-The following diagnostic tests for vaginitis, when provided in accordance with guideline-directed care, are clinically proven and, therefore, may be medically necessary for members who present with symptoms of vaginitis based on clinical examination and history (American College of Obstetricians and Gynecologists, 2020; Workowski, 2015):
+The following diagnostic tests for vaginitis, when provided in accordance with guideline-directed care, are clinically proven and, therefore, may be medically necessary for members who present with symptoms of vaginitis based on clinical examination and history (American College of Obstetricians and Gynecologists, 2020; Workowski, 2021):

-- Point-of-care testing (i.e., pH testing, potassium hydroxide "whiff test," or saline microscopy) or Gram stain with Nugent scoring for bacterial vaginosis. - Microscopy and, if necessary, vaginal yeast culture for Candida species. - Nucleic acid amplification testing for the diagnosis of Trichomonas vaginalis infection. - U.S. Food and Drug Administration-approved nucleic acid-based microbial testing when any of the above tests are unavailable or inconclusive and the test results will impact care management (Workowski, 2015).
-See approved list: https://www.fda.gov/medical-devices/vitro-diagnostics/nucleic-acid-basedtests.
+- Point-of-care testing (i.e., pH testing, potassium hydroxide "whiff test," or saline microscopy) or Gram stain with Nugent scoring for bacterial vaginosis. - Microscopy and, if necessary, vaginal yeast culture or nucleic acid amplification testing for Candida species (Workowski, 2021). - Nucleic acid amplification testing is the first-line diagnostic method for Trichomonas vaginalis (Workowski, 2021). - U.S. Food and Drug Administration-cleared nucleic acid-based microbial testing for bacterial vaginosis, Trichomoniasis, and Candida species when any of the above tests are unavailable or inconclusive and the test results will impact care management (Workowski, 2021).